When you want an accurate translation, you need a human being, not just a computer.

 Previous systems involved typing up long messages, which took time and created confusion.
 VRS makes communication almost instantaneous — which is great news for hospitals, doctors and patients looking for remote medical interpreting.

-Trained interpreting professionals are the first and most important requirement to getting accurate and reliable medical interpreting.
+Trained interpreting professionals — like those at Accredited Language — are the first and most important requirement to getting accurate and reliable medical interpreting.
 But telephonic and video technology can help those interpreters reach patients around the world at the push of a button.